saitamandl/tribe-sync/docs/developer/users.md

 ## Dev Story

-User module requires a lot of data to be stored.
 The data specification is in the following [subsections](#Tables)
 > [!CAUTION]
-> Recheck all the datatypes are exact RDBMS data type.
+> Recheck all the datatypes if they are the correct RDBMS data type.

 ### Tables